 For the longest time, I wondered how a cute little children’s book that I’d always held dear could evoke such strong and polarizing emotions in adults.
 And yet, if my experience is representative of the whole – and I have reason to suspect it is – that’s precisely the case with Shel Silverstein’s 1964 classic, The Giving Tree.
 Trust me, you’ll find very few readers in the gray area on this one.
 People either “love it” or they “hate it”, but in both instances they do so with great passion.
 And, I think I finally understand why: It’s the juxtaposition of the image above and the 5 words that accompany it – “and the tree was happy.”
 I’ve actually gotten into some spirited discussions with “the haters” over the years and most thoroughly enjoy the book right up to the time that the no-longer-so-little-boy becomes a selfish ingrate, who is indifferent to the tree’s existence – save for the extent to which he might be able to use the tree to acquire the material things and enhance the relationships he grows to covet.

-And yet, without the ability to share – lovingly, selflessly, unhesitatingly, unconditionally – all that it had to give with the boy and without the boy’s corresponding willingness to accept and embrace those gifts, even if it wasn’t always with an appropriately grateful heart, it would have been just another tree anonymously blowing in the wind, subjected to the vagaries of the elements of nature, destined, like all of the other trees in the forest, to live out its life, wither away and die.
+And yet, without the ability to share – lovingly, selflessly, unhesitatingly, whole-heartedly, unconditionally – all that it had to give with the boy and without the boy’s corresponding willingness to accept and embrace those gifts, even if it wasn’t always with an appropriately grateful and reciprocating heart, it would have been just another tree anonymously blowing in the wind, subjected to the vagaries of the elements of nature, destined, like all of the other trees in the forest, to live out its life, wither away, and die.
 As it was, however, the tree’s life was full and its joy abundant, albeit not in the “smiley face” way we’ve grown accustomed to seeing and experiencing happiness and not without its share of longing and heartache along the way.
 Why?
-Because the tree came to understand that selfless giving is the essence of friendship – just as it is of a parent’s love for their child, our Heavenly Father’s love for us and spouses’ love for each other.
-It’s also an integral part of what it means to be fully human in a world of thirsting hearts.
+Because the tree came to understand that selfless (okay, sacrificial!) giving and loving is the essence of Life.
+It’s also an integral (I would submit indispensable) part of what it means to be fully human in a world of thirsting hearts.

 Silverstein makes it clear that it’s not always easy being the tree.
 She certainly had her share of sadness.
 But, in The End, she was happy – I promise!